OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-26.md

 ## 1 Chronicles 26:3

-> Elam the fifth, Jehohanan the sixth, Eliehoenai the seventh.
+> Elam was the fifth, Jehohanan the sixth, Eliehoenai the seventh.

 ---